klaus-kramer/Vigil-Fluminis/README.md

 - First you have to download an AI - suggestion Phi-3-mini-4k-instruct-q4
 [downloadlink phi-3-mini-4k](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf)
 and put it for example in the models-directory. (btw:qwen2.5-7b-q4_k_m-imat would also work for example.)
 - in Vigil Fluminis open options->AI settings->modelfile and select the model
+- in Vigil Fluminis open options->AI settings->Enable AI assistant->Check
 - now it should work if you select an entry in rules/apps/connections and klick "Ask AI" in menu
 - the AI runs locally on your computer without connection to internet